Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ```

 Its LLVM IR file can be found in `/icse23/GenSym/benchmarks/llvm/branch.ll`.
-We have mechanized this kick-the-tire process as a test case.
+We have mechanized this kick-the-tire compilation process as a test case.
 We
 can run the following command in `sbt` to use GenSym to compile:

 ```